-We may become involved in certain litigation matters, any of which could result in substantial costs, divert management's attention and otherwise have a material adverse effect on our business, operating results or financial condition.
+\ We are involved in certain litigation matters, any of which could result in substantial costs, divert management's attention and otherwise have a material adverse effect on our business, operating results or financial condition.

-From time to time we may become involved in certain litigation matters, including those described in Note 12 of the Consolidated Financial Statements included in this report.
+We are involved in certain litigation matters, including those described in Note 12 of the Consolidated Financial Statements included in this report.
 Although we intend to vigorously defend our interests in each matter, there is no guarantee that we will be successful and we may have to pay damages awards or otherwise may enter into settlement arrangements in connection with such matters.
 Any such payments or settlement arrangements could have material adverse effects on our business, operating results or financial condition.
 Even if we are successful in defending our interests in each matter, litigation with respect to such matters could result in substantial costs and significant adverse impact on our reputation and divert management's attention and resources, which could have a material adverse effect on our business, operating results or financial condition.